rdp/ffmpeg-windows-build-helpers/README.md

 Note that I do offer custom builds, typically $200.
 Ping me at rogerdpack@gmail.com and I'll do the work for you :)

 The script allows the user to either build on Windows via cygwin (as documented below), or on a Linux host (which uses cross compiles to build windows binaries).
 Building on linux takes less time overall.
-Update: On Windows 10, you can use the bash shell (provided that you've installed the Windows Subsystem for Linux as explained [here](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).
+On Windows 10, you can use the bash shell (provided that you've installed the Windows Subsystem for Linux as explained [here](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).
 Building in windows takes considerably longer but avoids the need of deploying a  Linux installation for the same purpose.
 I do have some "distribution release builds" of running the script here: https://sourceforge.net/projects/ffmpegwindowsbi/files

+** Windows Cmd  **

-To build in windows (uses the native'ish cygwin):
+To build in windows without a VM (uses the native'ish cygwin):

 Obtain the repository by downloading and unzipping the archive below:

 https://github.com/rdp/ffmpeg-windows-build-helpers/archive/master.zip